 Threat collections enable your ExtraHop system to identify suspicious IP addresses, hostnames, and URIs found in your network activity.
-While an ExtraHop-curated threat collection is available by default, you can also upload a custom threat collection from free or commercial sources.
+While ExtraHop-curated threat collections are enabled by default, you can also upload a custom threat collection from free or commercial sources.

 Before you begin

 - You must have unlimited privileges to generate an API key.